 Starting a homestead has its fair share of challenges, and starting an off grid homestead is even more difficult.
 Don’t get me wrong there are a lot of off grid homesteaders and for the most part, they do manage to live fairly comfortably.
-Homesteading is mostly about growing your own food with some self-reliance, on the other hand off grid homesteading is about self-reliance in terms of food, water, power, and waste disposal.
+Homesteading is mostly about growing your own food with some self-reliance, on the other hand, off grid homesteading is about self-reliance in terms of food, water, power, and waste disposal.

-You can start an off grid homestead by finding suitable land for growing crops and where you have the possibility to harvest rainwater and generate power relatively easily.
+You can start an off grid homestead by finding suitable land for growing crops where you have the possibility to harvest rainwater and generate power relatively easily.
 You should definitely start a small homestead, rather than a large one as a small off grid homestead will cost you a lot less money and you will have a far easier time maintaining it.
 Once you have set up the homestead you should start growing crops as fast as possible because it will take some time until you figure out what grows well in your area.

 An off grid homestead needs a backup generator, as it can be a lifesaver one day, my personal recommendation is to use one that has at least 3000 running watts, has dual-fuel capability, can be easily transported, and most importantly it has a good price to power ratio Click here to check it out on Amazon.com

-Most people confuse the two terms, homesteading and off grid living, these are not interchangeable terms, although they tend to be fairly similar but they do have differences.
+Most people confuse the two terms, homesteading and off grid living, these are not interchangeable terms, and although they tend to be fairly similar but they do have differences.
 People who are homesteading do not necessarily live off the grid, although a lot of them do it eventually.
 On the other hand, people who live off the grid on a homestead will mostly rely on their own power, water, waste treatment, and other things that a lot of people take for granted.

 A lot of people who start an off grid homestead simply do not have the option to live connected to the grid, mostly because a lot of homesteads are in rural or in remote areas where access to the power grid is fairly limited.
 There are some homesteaders who do live in close proximity to the power grid, but they choose to live off the grid as it saves them a lot of money in the long run.
-No matter what kind of homestead you want to start, either off or on grid you will need to make some sacrifices and some investments.
+No matter what kind of homestead you want to start, either off or on the grid you will need to make some sacrifices and some investments.

 The good news is that starting an off grid homestead is mostly about hard work and not about a massive financial investment.
-Although you will need to invest in some things, like solar panels, rainwater harvesting system, composting toilet, and in the actual homestead.
+Although you will need to invest in some things, like solar panels, rainwater harvesting systems, composting toilets, and in the actual homestead.
 If you have no money to invest in your homestead then you should probably check out my recent article How to start a homestead with no money ( In 9 Steps ).

 Not all land is suitable for off grid homesteading, as there are a lot of things which you have to consider.
 Far too many people choose a plot of land based on how the scenery looks or how cheap it is, and in the long, this will be a massive mistake.
 Living off the grid in a homestead is hard work and you should want to make everyday life as easy for yourself as possible.
 There is no point in choosing a beautiful plot of land if in the area the yearly rainfall is fairly low and the closest water source is a couple of miles away.

 First and foremost you should think of the local climate, this will dictate what kind of shelter you can make and what crops you can grow.
-Remember that in areas with harsh winter conditions you will use firewood for heating and you should have the possibility to get the firewood from your own lands.
+Remember that in areas with harsh winter conditions, you will use firewood for heating and you should have the possibility to get the firewood from your own lands.
 In addition to this, you have to take a look at the fertility of the soil, the more fertile the lands are the easier will it be to grow crops.

 The land should also have at least some kind of road access, usually off grid homesteads will have either a dirt road or a path.
 If you want to generate your own power with solar panels then you have to calculate how much power your family uses per day, then calculate how long the sun shines every day, and depending on the type of solar panel you want to use you can also calculate how many solar panels you need to generate a set amount of wattage.
 If you want to know more about what kind of land is good for off grid living thence check out my recent article What land is good for off grid living? ( Top 15 Qualities ).